--JOAN MIRO SPANISH PAINTER, SCULPTER, AND CERAMIST.
-OUR BFA DEGREE OFFERS A WELL ROUNDED EDUCATIONAL EXPERIENCE DESIGNED TO PREPARE STUDENTS FOR ENTRY LEVEL PRACTICE AS A CREATIVE PROFESSIONAL.
+OUR BACHELOR OF FINE ARTS (BFA) DEGREE OFFERS AN ACCELERATED, WELL ROUNDED FULL-TIME EDUCATIONAL EXPERIENCE DESIGNED TO PREPARE STUDENTS FOR ENTRY LEVEL PRACTICE AS A CREATIVE PROFESSIONAL.

-NCAD's policy allows flexibility for students to specialize and develop a unique style with a double-concentration in Visual Communication or a stand-alone concentration in Graphic Design.
+NCAD's BFA programs allow flexibility for students to specialize and develop a unique style with a doubleconcentration in Visual Communication or a standalone concentration in Graphic Design.

 These concentrated programs focus on technical skills, creative logic and the development of original concepts.
 Students implement experimentation and communicate ideas through professional quality projects with the final goal of a presentation portfolio.
-Concentrations (elective specializations) include a standalone Graphic Design option or several double-concentrations including Graphic Design, Illustration, Interactive Design, Motion Design, and Media Arts.
+Concentrations (elective specializations) include a stand-alone Graphic Design option or several double concentrations including Graphic Design, Illustration, Interaction Design, Motion Design, and Media Arts.